 Home Remedies For Sunburn

-1. Baking Soda Is a Natural Treatment For Sunburn
+1. Baking Soda Is A Natural Treatment For Sunburn.

 As baking soda is alkaline in nature, it soothes your skin to relieve the itching and burning sensation.
 Mix about 4 tbsp baking soda in some water to make a paste and apply it on the affected area twice daily.
 Leave it on for about 10 minutes.
 This will provide immense relief.

-2. Eat Ghee For Sunburns
+2. Try Ghee For Sunburns.

 Healing yourself from within is as important as healing from the outside.
 Therefore, to pacify Pitta, you must include ghee (clarified butter) in your daily diet as it keeps you cool.
 You can also apply it to the skin to maintain its elasticity and suppleness.

-3. Use Apple Cider Vinegar To Treat Sunburn
+3. Use Apple Cider Vinegar To Treat Sunburn.

 Apple Cider Vinegar can help restore your skin’s pH balance and accelerate the process of healing.
 Fill a spray bottle with some apple cider vinegar.
 You can also add some water to it if your condition is severe.
 Once you apply the solution to your skin, let it dry, and finish off by applying some coconut oil.